adrianpk/boletus/docs/description.md

 ## Migrator

-Manage creation and update of new tables, views and indexes.
+Manages creation and update of new tables, views and indexes.
 The formal way to create a new migration is to add a file under `internal/mig` directory.
 Currently there are three migrations files that you can use as a reference to create new ones.